YodasMyDad/BlogFodder/ReadMe.md

 A fully working blogging engine and ready for production.
 This is a work in progress and I'm still trying to get it to a beta stage.
 I'm posting this publicly as I'm looking for other Blazor enthusiasts to get involved and help shape the project further.

-### Progress
+### Get It Running

-Right now, the plugin system is taking shape, everything you see is 'pluggable'.
-From the content items on a post, to the post preview, settings the works, the admin section itself.

-It's very simple right now, it has no authentication, and is just a simple front end that lists the posts made, and you can view an individual post.
-A post has content items, each of those is a plugin, and has a ContentPlugin to render on the front end.
-If you look at the code it should make sense, or read below in the plugin section.

-To get it running, just make sure BlogFodder.App is set as the Start Up project, and you have restored all the nuget packages.
+Add your email address (Or a test email address) to the appSettings 'AdminEmailAddresses' list.
+Any email address in this list, when the user registers they are added to the Admin role so you can access the Admin section.

+Make sure BlogFodder.App is the starting project, and just run it.
+Then register a new user, with the email address you added to the appSettings and you will now be able to access the Admin section.

 ### Current Plugins